Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ---
-title: "Hands on Lab - Deploying the VisionSample module; Creating and deploying your own sample module."
+title: "Hands on Lab - Setup the DevKit; Create and deploy a custom vision AI module."
 permalink: /docs/Tutorial-HOL_Using_the_VisionSample/
 excerpt: "How to quickly setup the Vision AI DevKit and see objects recognized."
 variable: